IThe Dignity Project graph. Click here to add your own text and edit me. It's easy.

 TRIBAL NORTH AMERICA

-In May 2020, JJMM launched a new initiative that reflects our driving principle that girls on the threshold of adolescence have a fundamental right to freedom, health, and dignity as they travel through adulthood.
+In May 2020, ANEW launched an initiative that reflects our driving principle that girls on the threshold of adolescence have a fundamental right to freedom, health, and dignity as they travel through adulthood.

 Our new project focuses on improving menstrual health and hygiene for girls and women in Native American communities.

 One aspect of this effort is direct support for the work of The Kwek Society, an Arlington, VA-based nonprofit that provides educational materials, pads, tampons, and underwear to Native American communities without ready access to affordable menstrual supplies.